ppeterseil/UWB-AEC-trust-dataset/README.md

 # UWB-AEC-trust-dataset
 In our lab-environment we set-up 8 custom DW1000-based UWB anchors, together with one tag.
 The tag was mounted on the train of a model railway.
 The railway tracks were adjusted according to the planed trajectory using a laser range finder.
-A sketch of the floor plan will be added to the repo soon.<br>
+A sketch of the floor plan will be added to the repo soon.

 ![Measurement setup](figures/labroom.jpg)

 ## Check also our other papers